robinnong/toronto-rental-buildings-explorer/README.md

 ## TODO

-- [ ] Clean and upload the remaining records (currently uploaded 1200 of 3500 in the search index)
+- [x] Clean and upload the remaining records (currently uploaded 1200 of 3600 in the search index)
 - [x] Migrate queries from Firestore to Algolia
 - [x] Remove all Firestore DB implementation code
 - [x] Add pagination using react-paginate